webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 In this tutorial we will create two plugins;

-* *ModelicaModelGenerator* - traverse model and extract the data needed to generate a Modelica model corresponding to the circuit being interpreted.
+* *ModelicaCodeGenerator* - traverse model and extract the data needed to generate a Modelica model corresponding to the circuit being interpreted.
 This plugin will also generate the Modelica code.
-* *SimulateModelica* - this plugin will invoke the *ModelicaModelGenerator* to retrieve the Modelica code and implement the logic needed to invoke a Modelica tool (OpenModelica in this case) at the generated output.
+* *SimulateModelica* - this plugin will invoke the *ModelicaCodeGenerator* to retrieve the Modelica code and implement the logic needed to invoke a Modelica tool (OpenModelica in this case) at the generated output.
 This plugin will also be responsible for communicating back the simulation result to the end-user.